invoke-ai/InvokeAI/docs/contributing/CONTRIBUTING.md

 ## Nodes
 If you’d like to add a Node, please see our [nodes contribution guide](../nodes/contributingNodes.md).

+## Support and Triaging
+Helping support other users in [Discord](https://discord.gg/ZmtBAhwWhy) and on Github are valuable forms of contribution that we greatly appreciate.

+We receive many issues and requests for help from users.
+We're limited in bandwidth relative to our the user base, so providing answers to questions or helping identify causes of issues is very helpful.
+By doing this, you enable us to spend time on the highest priority work.

 ## Documentation
 If you’d like to help with documentation, please see our [documentation guide](contribution_guides/documentation.md).